titoBouzout/komodo-komodin-git/readme.md

-Use this extension on Linux or Mac to add Git commands to Komodo.
+Use this extension to add Git commands to Komodo.

 Usage: